Is healthy food really expensive?

 If something is your priority, you will create time for it.
 Your health should be your priority.
 Just sayin’.

-Fact: If it is important, you’ll find time.
-If it is not, you’ll find excuse!
+Fact: If it is important, you’ll find the time.
+If it is not, you’ll find an excuse!

 Sure, eating-out or ordering-in is easy and convenient.
 It became your habit.
 Good things about habits are that they can be broken.
 I’ll be here waiting for you once you decide you want to break your unhealthy habits and get new healthy habits.

-I’m going to finish this blog with the wise words of my favourite fitness person in the whole world, ShaunT:
+I’m going to finish this blog with the wise words of my favorite fitness person in the whole world, ShaunT:

 “Don’t be upset with the results you don’t get from the things you don’t do..”

 P.S.
-Did I tell you that ShaunT is my my favourite fitness person in the whole world?
+Did I tell you that ShaunT is my favorite fitness person in the whole world?